ENERGY STAR® Solar Thermal Water Heating System

 solar water heating loop diagram

-And unlike a traditional "off-the-shelf" water heater, they have a few more parts and pieces that come together when installed.
-The diagram shows one type of solar water heater common in California, and it works as follows:
+And unlike a traditional “off the shelf” water heater, they have a few more parts and pieces that come together when installed in your home.
+The diagram shows one type of solar water heater common to California, and it works as follows:

 solar water heating house diagram